postsharp/Metalama.Patterns/doc/npc.md

 ### PropertyPath
 Originally, the `INotifyChildPropertyChanged` worked based on strings.
 This meant that string were constantly allocated and parsed and tested for "prefix"

-An optimization at that point was `PropertyPath` class, which is based on interned strings and has pre-computed hash code.
+An optimization at that point was `PropertyPath` class, which is based on interned strings, has pre-computed hash, etc.

 However, this only reduces the complexity by a constant factor (length of property names can be treated as a constant).